Saint Catherine, Egypt: Nature

+The highest mountain in Egypt is Mount Catherine, with many other peaks in the area over 2000 m.

 Religion

-Saint Catherine is in a region holy to the world's three major Abrahamic religions, Christianity, Islam, and Judaism.
+Saint Catherine is in a region holy to the world's three major Abrahamic religions (monotheistic religions), Christianity, Islam, and Judaism.
 It is the place where Moses is believed to have received the Ten Commandments, and a number of events recorded in the Bible took place in the area.
 Christian monks settled here in the 3rd century, and the Orthodox monastic tradition continues to the present day.
 The Prophet Mohammed took the monastery under his protection in his Letter to the Monks.
-There are two ancient churches, and the Monastery of St Catherine and the Rock of Moses.
+There are two ancient churches, and the Monastery of Saint Catherine and the Rock of Moses.

 Culture and population

-The traditional people of the area, the Jebeliya Bedouin, were brought from south-eastern Europe in the 6th century AD.
+The traditional people of the area, the Jebeliya Bedouin, were brought in the 6th century AD.
 Originally Christians, they converted to Islam and intermarried with other nomadic tribes.
 Some segments of the tribe arrived relatively recently from the Arabian Peninsula.
 Their culture is similar to other Bedouin groups, but they have preserved some unique features.
 Contrary to other Bedouin tribes, the Jebeliya have always practiced agriculture and are expert gardeners, which is evident in the wadis around Saint Catherine.
 They continue to live in a symbiotic relationship with the monastery and its monks, and today many Bedouins work with the monastery on its compound or in its gardens.

 The city also hosts a number of Greeks and Russians, who come to work at the monastery.

-The Jebeliya are skilled gardeners and craftsmen who have been building gardens, houses, store rooms, water dams and other structures in the mountains for centuries.
+The Jebeliya are skilled gardeners and craftsmen who have been building gardens, houses, storerooms, water dams and other structures in the mountains for centuries.

 The techniques used are similar to Byzantine methods, partly because of the natural environment, and partly because of the interaction between the Bedouin and the monastery.
 They received seeds from the monks to start crops.
-They grow vegetables and fruit in stone-walled gardens called Bustan or karm, and mastered grafting, where a branch of a higher-yielding lowland variety is planted on a more resistant but low-yielding mountain variety.
+They grow vegetables and fruit in stone-walled gardens called Bustan or karm and mastered grafting, where a branch of a higher-yielding lowland variety is planted (grafted) on a more resistant but low-yielding mountain variety.

 Many species of plants and crops grow here because of the moderate climate.
 Some fruits include the apple, pear, apricot, peach, fig, pistachio, date and grape.
 Walnut is rare but grown at a few locations.
 Mulberry grows wild in some of the wadis, and they belong to the whole tribe.
 Wild figs grow in many places.
-Olives are essential to the natives, and are found in many locations.
+Olives are essential to the natives and are found in many locations.
 Vegetables are not grown as much as in the past because of the lack of water.
 Flowers and medicinal herbs are common.